mark-b-kauffman/phoenixDSK/README.md

   * Mailing list: http://groups.google.com/group/phoenix-talk
   * Source: https://github.com/phoenixframework/phoenix

-## This specific application's organization
+## This specific application's organization follows:

 LearnRestClient and LearnRestUtil encapsulate code necessary to make REST calls to a Learn server.
 LearnRestClient uses an Elixir Agent to hold the state of a REST client for multiple Learn servers.